This feature requires Author user level or higher.

 - List Field

-A place in your list where specific subscriber details are stored, like a cell in a spreadsheet.
+A place in your list where specific contact details are stored, like a cell in a spreadsheet.

 - Merge Tag